By Linda Pashaj

 Promote your content

-Share your content regularly on multiple channels (social media, your newsletter, hospitality and travel forums, etc).
-Having quality content is great, but it is also important to reach the interested audience.
-Share your blog posts or website pages on Facebook, Instagram, online communities, and if possible, make them part of your email marketing strategy.
+Share your content regularly on multiple channels (social media, your newsletter, hospitality and travel forums, etc.).
+Having quality content is great, but it is also important to reach an interested audience.
+Share your blog posts or website pages on Facebook, Instagram, and online communities, and if possible, make them part of your email marketing strategy.

 Get listed on Google Places, Google Plus, and Google My Business

-- Use a responsive and mobile-friendly design.
-Make sure elements such as navigation, text, images, blog posts, etc. will resize, scale, or rearrange to provide a seamless viewing experience on different devices such as laptops, tablets, or smartphones.
+- Use a responsive and mobile-friendly design to ensure conversations.
+Make sure elements such as navigation, text, images, blog posts, etc., will resize, scale, or rearrange to provide a seamless viewing experience on different devices such as laptops, tablets, or smartphones.
+If you’re building your hotel site with WordPress, look for a quality premium theme (between $40-$150).

 - Add CTAs that are always clearly visible at all times.
 A CTA (stands for Call To Action) is usually a button that prompts the user to perform an action.
 A Book Now button can be the main CTA for a hotel website.
 The best practice is to add the Book Now button or the online booking engine widget to the header of the webpage.
 Additionally, add the Book Now button next to each room type.

-- Travelers love visual content as it helps to imagine themselves there.
-It is an important aspect to keep your website visitors engaged as an image tells a thousand words.
+- Visual content is very important in the hospitality industry, and an image tells a thousand words.
 Use high-quality pictures of your property and the surrounding area.
-Showcase attractive photos of the rooms including the entrance, bed, view, bathroom, amenities, etc. Consider hiring a professional photographer for the best results.
+Showcase attractive photos of the rooms, including the entrance, bed, view, bathroom, amenities, etc. Consider hiring a professional photographer for the best results.
 Do not forget to compress the images to increase the loading speed of your website.

 - Create a pop-up that informs guests about the promotions & special rates that are currently available.

-There are many SEO tools out there that can help improve your website’s performance, plan upcoming blog content or give you insights into your audience.
+There are many SEO tools out there that can help improve your performance in organic search, plan upcoming blog content, or give you insights into your audience, regardless of which content management system (CMS) you are using for your website’s content.
 Here’s a selection of free tools.

 - Keyword.io (Keywords Research)